alpaca-lang/alpaca/Tour.md

     test "add 2 2 should result in 4" =
       add 2 2

 While the above test is type checked and will happily be compiled, we lack assertions to actually **test** the call to add.
-They can be built relatively simply for now, here's a full module example using a simple equality check from one of the test files, `basic_module_with_tests.mlfe`:
+They can be built relatively simply for now, here's a full module example using a simple equality check from one of the test files, `basic_module_with_tests.alp`:

     module add_and_a_test